freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/blocks/learn-how-to-talk-about-past-activities/66df6aad5cfef4692e2e2a5a.md

 - `As I was walking home, they called me.` - Te llamaron mientras caminabas a casa.

-- Mejorarás en la codificación mientras practiques más.
+- `You will get better at coding as you practice more.` - Mejorarás en la codificación mientras practiques más.

 # --scene--